 Stephen has advised both water companies and polluters as to the legal implications of groundwater contamination.

 Stephen has experience of advising on various issues on the law relating to canals, reservoirs and reservoir safety.
 These include:

 Manchester Ship Canal v.
 United Utilities (Supreme Court, 2014) appearing for the Canal & Rivers Trust on leading cases on discharge of sewage to canals.

 Canal & Rivers Trust v.
-Thames Water Utilities (Commercial Court 2014), acting for CRT on case concerning water abstraction rights from the River Lee.
+Thames Water Utilities (Court of Appeal, 2018), acting for CRT on case concerning water abstraction rights from the River Lee.

 Stephen has assisted two water companies in investigations by the Drinking Water Inspectorate following cryptosporidium outbreaks.

 Stephen has acted on appeals relating to water abstraction applications, for example for intensive livestock.

 Stephen has advised on disputes relating to charges for the supply of water services, both water supply and drainage.

 Advice for a major water supplier on its water resource management plan.